"Sin prisa pero sin pausa"

 Joel Vela, Reece Lindsquist, Nicholas Cheri, "Operations and Testing of a Suborbital Research Payload", 2017.

-Collin Topolski, Francisco Pastrana, Ankit Rukkaijar, Joel Vela, Reece Lindsquist, Nicholas Cheri, "ERAU's First Suborbital Payload for Cell Research", Discovery Day, Daytona Beach, 2017.
+Collin Topolski, Francisco Pastrana, Ankit Rukkaijar, Joel Vela, Reece Lindsquist, Nicholas Cheri, "ERAU's First Suborbital Payload for Cell Research", First Prize Award, Discovery Day, Daytona Beach, 2017.

-Christopher Nguyen, "Lessons Learned with the XCOR Lynx using the Suborbtial Space Flight Simulator and Mission Control Center", Discovery Day, Daytona Beach, 2017.
+Christopher Nguyen, "Lessons Learned with the XCOR Lynx using the Suborbital Space Flight Simulator and Mission Control Center", Discovery Day, Daytona Beach, 2017.

 Christopher Hays, Nihal Pradhan, Nicholas Musielewicz, "Flight Operations Quality Assurance Analysis for